UselessCo/soundbind/assets/sounds/README.md

 ## License

+All sounds are subject to the project's MIT License.
+By contributing sounds, you agree to the terms in [DISCLAIMER.md](../../DISCLAIMER.md).

-All sounds in this directory must be freely usable.
-Contributors are responsible for ensuring they have the rights to submit sounds.
+Contributors represent that they have the necessary rights to submit their contributions.